 120-grit sandpaper is better for wood because it has minimal coarseness.
 However, using 120-grit sandpaper depends on the wood.
 Close-grain woods like Birch, Pine, and Maple are best used with 150-grit sandpaper.

-Although each of these sandpapers is excellent, our team of experts concludes that the Fandeli Assorted Grits (80, 120, 220) Sandpaper Sheets is the best sandpaper for wood.
+Although each of these sandpapers is excellent, I concluded that the Fandeli Assorted Grits (80, 120, 220) Sandpaper Sheets is the best sandpaper for wood.

 This sandpaper includes different grit types for creating various sanding finishes.
 It can sand all surface types, including metals.
 Additionally, they minimize wood waste and come at an incredibly affordable cost.